+ What is it like to work with me?

 Many people wait for months or years before they seek counseling.
 They are expecting something to magically change in their situation.
 They are hoping that their spouse, their circumstances, their mental state, their environment, their job is going to change.
 I tell them, “Hope is not a strategy.”
 Don’t hang your hat on “hope” to make something change.
 YOU have to be the instrument of change in your life.
 YOU have to DO something in order for change to take place.
 You don’t need to wait until you are at your wits end before you go to counseling.
 Counseling should not be a last resort, last ditch effort for relief, guidance, solutions, etc….Yet, it quite often is for many people.
 Going to counseling can certainly be useful for when you are in a crisis, but it doesn’t have to be.
 It could help you to avoid a crisis in the first place

 + Do you accept insurance?

-We accept Tricare, Medicare, MultiPlan and Humana and are an “out of network” provider for all other carriers.
-We operate on a fee-for-service model, which means that you pay for your appointment at the time of each visit.
-We will assist you with a “superbill” which can be submitted to your insurance carrier for reimbursement.
+We accept Tricare, Magellan, Medicare, MultiPlan, Medica/Mayo and Humana and are an “out of network” provider for all other carriers.
+We operate on a fee-for-service model, which means that you pay for your appointment at the time of each visit, unless you are in-network with one of the insurance carriers that we accept.
+If not, we will assist you with a “superbill” which can be submitted to your isurance carrier for reimbursement.
 A superbill is a weekly or monthly summary of your payments that insurance companies use to process reimbursements.
 You should contact your insurance company and ask them what their reimbursement terms are for therapy sessions.